KarthikSaladi047/Azure-Pipeline-Project/README.md

 - The Replace Build Id stage uses a bash script to replace a placeholder in a deployment file with the build id.

-- The Deploy stage uses Azure CLI task to get AKS credentials and configure AKS to use a registry, then deploys the application to the AKS cluster using KubernetesManifest task.
+- The Deploy stage uses Azure CLI task to get AKS credentials and configure AKS to use a registry, then deploys the application to the AKS cluster using a kubectl apply command.

 ## 5. Pipeline Stages:

-- 1. Terraform: In this stage, Terraform will be used to provision an AKS cluster and Azure Container Registry in Azure.
+ 1. Terraform: In this stage, Terraform will be used to provision an AKS cluster and Azure Container Registry in Azure.

     This is Terraform Configuration file(aks.tf).
     ```